Linda Cohn: 1987–1991

-ESPN (1992–present)
+ESPN (1992–2026)

 Cohn returned to the East Coast in 1992, when she was hired by ESPN to work on SportsCenter.
 She anchored her first SportsCenter on July 11, 1992, with Chris Myers.
 She has also been featured in many of the show's This Is SportsCenter commercials.
 Despite her success, Cohn was almost fired in 1994 because the network argued that she wasn't showing her love for sports on TV.
 The company gave her six months to improve and hired a video coach to help her out.

 In addition to her work as a sports journalist, Cohn made a name for herself as a prognosticator during the 1997 NCAA basketball tournament.
 Her bracket that year for ESPN accurately predicted 15th-seeded Coppin State University’s shocking victory over South Carolina in the first round, to this day one of the greatest upsets in the tournament's history.

 In 2005, Cohn signed a contract extension with ESPN, which added play-by-play for WNBA telecasts to her duties.
 On June 20, 2008, ESPN announced that Cohn would be a regular anchor for the new morning block of SportsCenter, which launched on August 11 that year.
 She was to have been the co-anchor, alongside Steve Berthiaume, of the first three hours of the block, from 6 to 9 a.m.
 ET on weekdays.
 Several weeks later, however, ESPN announced that the new SportsCenter morning block would be scaled back from nine to six hours.

 She hosted her 5,000th edition of SportsCenter on February 21, 2016, a record for SportsCenter anchors.
 Cohn continues to regularly anchor SportsCenter from 1–3 p.m.
 ET Monday through Friday.
 She is also the host of the podcast "Listen Closely to Linda Cohn".

 Cohn has reported, commentated, interviewed, written, and called play-by-play throughout her career at ESPN.
 Since 2016, she has co-hosted SportsCenter from Los Angeles on weekends with Neil Everett.

 The network suspended Cohn for saying in an April 2017 radio interview that left-wing bias at the network had contributed to a loss of subscribers.

 In mid-July 2018, ESPN issued a press release announcing that Cohn had "signed a new deal to remain with the company for years to come."
 The contract included continued anchor duties on SportsCenter and increased ice hockey coverage.
 Executive Vice President Norby Williamson noted that in her 26 years with the network, Cohn had "hosted more SportsCenters than anyone else."
 The deal says she will continue as primary host of In the Crease on ESPN+ as it expands to five nights a week during the NHL season and will contribute hockey-related interviews and features to SportsCenter and other ESPN platforms.

+In June 2026, Cohn announced her retirement from ESPN after 34 years at the network, and more than 5,500 episodes of SportsCenter, a record.